Perturbative approach to $f(R)$-gravitation in FLRW cosmology: Perturbative solutions of --theory of gravitation and FLRW cosmology

 with the constant $ a_0 =a(t_0) $ and $ H(t) $ given in \eqref{H3}.
 Along with \eqref{k9b}, combining \eqref{k3} and \eqref{k4} we also have the equation

 which will be used later on.
-The perturbative solution \eqref{a1} with $ H(t) $ given in \eqref{H3} can be applied to any model of the $f(R)$-theory satisfying perturbation conditions (see \cite{AnhKy:2018pbb} and below).
-Now let us do more detailed calculations for some models of the $f(R)$-theory.
+The solution \eqref{a1} with $ H(t) $ given in \eqref{H3} is perturbative and can be applied to any model of the $f(R)$-theory satisfying perturbation conditions (see \cite{AnhKy:2018pbb} and below).
+Now let us do more detailed calculations for some specific models of the $f(R)$-theory.